Stochastic Processes under Parameter Uncertainty: Introduction

-We end this section with a summary of the structure of the paper.
+We end this section with a summary of the structure of this paper.
 In Section \ref{sec: 1}, we introduce our framework and formulate the DPP.
-Furthermore, in Section~\ref{sec: 3.2}, we show that the class of nonlinear L\'evy processes from \cite{neufeld2017nonlinear} is included in our setting and we introduce the new classes of NSPDEs and nonlinear spin systems.
-Thereafter, in Section~\ref{sec: 2}, we discuss nonlinear Markov processes.
-In Section~\ref{sec: 3.3}, we establish the \(\usc_b\)--Feller property and, in Section \ref{sec: 3.4}, we provide the strong Markov selection principle.
+Thereafter, in Section~\ref{sec: 3.2}, we comment on nonlinear L\'evy processes and we introduce the new class of NSPDEs.
+We discuss nonlinear Markov processes in Section~\ref{sec: 2}.
+In particular, in Section~\ref{sec: 3.3}, we establish the \(\usc_b\)--Feller property and, in Section \ref{sec: 3.4}, we provide the strong Markov selection principle.
 In Section \ref{sec: NSPDE}, these results are tailored to the special case of NSPDEs and the strong \(\usc_b\)--Feller property for nonlinear Cauchy problems with drift uncertainty is established.
-The ergodicity of nonlinear spin systems is discussed in Section \ref{sec: 4}.
 The remaining sections of this paper are devoted to the proofs of our results.
 The location of each proof is indicated before the statement of the respective result.